nenalukic/air-quality-project/README.md

 ```bash
 terraform init
 ```
-4. To Show changes required by the current configuration you can run:
+4. To show changes required by the current configuration you can run:

 ```bash
 terraform plan